mbivert/acme-tools/README.md

     		Mv foo
     		Mv foo/

+    	Renaming "foo.c" to "foo/bar/foo.c":
+    		Mv foo/bar/

+    	Renaming "foo.c" to "foo/bar":
+    		Mv foo/bar

     BUGS:
     	We may want to allow regexp(7) with capture, so as to allow renaming multiple files/buffers at once.

+    	We require realpath(1) to be available to clean up the path, e.g. in case of 'Mv ../../'.

 ## Open